“I don’t know what they want from me

 It’s like the more money we come across

 –Kelly Price (“Mo Money Mo Problems,” The Notorious B.I.G.)

 Few astrophysicists get rich—we like to think that we’re devoted to pursuing cosmic truth, not chasing dollars.
 Don’t even think about dressing like an investment banker at a conference or, for that matter, in class.
-But, like it or not, our science depends on financial support from other people.
+But, like it or not, our science depends on financial support from other people, most who are not trying to figure out is biticodes app legit in their process.
 A $2.5 billion Mars rover here, an $8 billion James Webb Space Telescope (JWST) there, pretty soon, you’re talking about real money.
 In our austerity-hungry political environment, you need to navigate the complicated and volatile landscape of science policy if you want to explore the universe.
 You need answers to some simple questions: Who supports science?
 Why?